4:AM Forever

-"4:AM Forever" is a song by Welsh rock band Lostprophets, released on 23 April 2007 as the fourth and final single from their third studio album Liberation Transmission.
+"4:AM Forever" is a song by the Welsh rock band Lostprophets, released on 23 April 2007 as the fourth and final single from their third studio album Liberation Transmission (2006).

 Track listing

 (The B-side of this edition was an etched design rather than containing music).

 Unlike previous Lostprophets singles, there were two 7" vinyl releases and only one CD for this single.
 Additionally, a special download release of the single was available from 4:00 am on 28 April 2007, including a cover of "Going Underground" by The Jam.
 This release was limited to 1500 copies.
 An alternate version of the cover of "Going Underground" can also be heard on the compilation Punk the Clock, Vol. 3.
 Also, exclusive live versions of "4:AM Forever" were made available for download along with "Every Song" and "Never Know" on 16 April 2007.

 In an interview on Popworld, Ian Watkins stated that the song was called "4:AM Forever" because 4:AM is the hour in the night that most people die, known as "the witching hour".